Sa'd ibn Mu'adh: Family

 Sa'd was born in Medina 590 CE, the son of Mu'adh ibn al-Numan, of the Abdul-Ashhal clan of the Aws tribe, and of Kabsha bint Rafi, of the Jewish Banu al-Harith clan of the Khazraj tribe.
 His siblings were Aws (apparently the eldest), Iyas, 'Amr, Iqrab and Umm Hizam.

 He married his brother Aws's widow, Hind bint Simak, who was his agnatic second cousin.
 Her brother had been chief of the Aws tribe until he was killed at the Battle of Bu'ath in 617.
 They had two sons, Amr and Abdullah.

 As'ad ibn Zurarah, chief of the al-Najjar clan of the Khazraj, was Sa'd's maternal first cousin.
 Usayd ibn Hudayr was his wife's fraternal nephew, and was also said by al-Waqidi to have been Sa'd's first cousin.

 Biography

 Acceptance of Islam

-Sa'd was among the leading figures among the Ansar, as Prophet Muhammad a.s had dubbed the people of Aws and Khazraj from Medina who converted to Islam.
-He converted at the hands of Mu'sab ibn Umair.
+Sa'd was among the leading figures among the Ansar, as Muhammad had called the people of Aws and Khazraj from Medina who converted to Islam.
+He converted at the hands of Mus'ab ibn Umair.
 His conversion led to the immediate conversion of his entire subtribe of the Aus, the Banu Abdul-Ashhal:

-Confrontation with Abu Jahl and start of Badr hostilities
+Confrontation with Abu Jahl and the start of Badr hostilities

-Prior to the Battle of Badr, Sa'd had visited Mecca once to perform his Umrah with his non-Muslim friend Umayyah ibn Khalaf, when they came across Abu Jahl.
-They had an argument, and as it became heated, Sa'd threatened Abu Jahl with preventing his safe passage through Medina if he stopped the Muslims from performing pilgrimage in Mecca.
+Before the Battle of Badr, Sa'd had visited Mecca once to perform his Umrah with his non-Muslim friend Umayyah ibn Khalaf, when they came across Abu Jahl.
+They argued, and as it became heated, Sa'd threatened Abu Jahl with preventing his safe passage through Medina if he stopped the Muslims from performing the pilgrimage in Mecca.